 How then can we be motivated to maintain our vigilance in faith?
 What would work to keep us alert to the return of Christ?
-I suggest that the one motivator that is timeless, that can keep us looking forward in positive anticipation is hope.
-Far from seeing the day of the Lord as a moment of doom and destruction, perhaps we can see it as a surprise gift, a blissful release from the usual catastrophes of life.
-Yes, the day of the Lord is a cosmic moment of judgment, but it is also for us the moment when with Christ's protection and blessing we are ushered into the presence of God, into the assembly of the great host joyfully praising God, freed from the burdens of tears and pain and sorrow.
+I suggest that the one motivator that is timeless, that can keep us looking forward in positive anticipation is <a href="https://example.com/hope.com/ burdens of tears and pain and sorrow.
 Once you strip away the fearful anticipation, it sounds like a pretty good gift.